 Yippy Kai Yay, Mother….you know the rest.
 That quote has become one of the most recognizable in cinema and it comes from one of the most iconic and beloved action films of all time.
 In a time when action heroes were big, buff, fearless and extraordinary, Bruce Willis came along as John McClane, an everyman average Joe who is suddenly forced to into a terrorist plot at Nagatomi Plaza in L.A.
-McClane is a New York cop and is in California to visit his wife, Holly, who got promoted to work out west while John stayed in the big apple for his work.
+McClane is a New York cop visiting his wife Holly, who got promoted to work out in California while John stayed in the big apple due to the backlog of paperwork.
+Excuses, excuses.
 Terrorists take hold of the building and suddenly, it’s John versus the world.
 Oh, and it takes place right before Christmas.
 But just because it’s set around Christmas, does this mean it’s a Christmas movie?
-According to a recent survey, the answer is no, Die Hard is not a Christmas movie.
-But there are two kinds of people in this world, those who think this seminal action film is a Christmas film and those who are wrong.
+According to a 2018 survey, the answer is no, Die Hard is not a Christmas movie.
+Die Hard cinematographer Jan de Bont said it wasn’t in 2020.
+But there are two kinds of people in this world, those who think this seminal action film is a Christmas film, such as director John McTiernan, who in 2020 agreed it was, and those who are wrong.
 Let’s find why.

 Die Hard is a relatively simple film, but it stands as one of the best action films of all time.
-The story is confined to one location, a skyscraper in L.A. which has been taken over by terrorists, led by Alan Rickman’s beloved Hans Gruber, who is without a doubt one of the best movie villains of all time.
-It’s McClane’s job, as the only good guy with the training to stop them on the inside, to save the hostages and stop the bad guys.
+The story is confined to one location, a skyscraper in L.A. which has been taken over by terrorists, led by Alan Rickman’s iconic Hans Gruber, who is without a doubt one of the best movie villains of all time.
+It’s McClane’s job, as the only good guy with the training to stop them on the inside of the building, to save the hostages and stop the bad guys.
 The catch is he’s not equipped for the job.
-He’s sporting a pistol and left his shoes and socks in his wife’s office.
-So already he’s at a huge disadvantage and that’s not even taking into account that McClane isn’t Rambo any of the countless 80s action heroes.
+He’s sporting only his pistol with no extra magazines and left his shoes and socks in his wife’s office upon arrival due to his fear of flying.
+So already he’s at a huge disadvantage and that’s not even taking into account that McClane isn’t like John Rambo or any of the countless 80s action heroes.